rikbosch/PowerUp/Readme.markdown

 ## Integration with CI tools

 PowerUp has been very carefully constructed to play nicely with CI tools.
-Powershell, psexec and robocopy pose unique challenges in this area, which we have (hopefully!) overcome.
+Powershell, psexec and robocopy pose unique challenges in this area, which we have been overcome.

-Essentially this boils down to ensuring standard output and error are written to correctly, and that return codes are appropriate.
+Essentially these challenges amount to ensuring standard output and error are written to correctly, and that return codes are appropriate.

 ## Disclaimer of Influences